How Can My Hearing Protection Program be Outdated?

 The old adage of “That’s the way we’ve always done it,” just doesn’t apply to today’s work environments.
 New methods are constantly being put into place with the help of technology.
 Where site managers and supervisors previously performed their functions admirably with paper schedules, notepads, and clipboards, the more effective tools are becoming tablets and smartphones.
 One real-life example of a need for process change involves a noisy worksite where a high-volume call box (or intercom) is utilized to broadcast important announcements or alerts to workers in the proximity.
 Those very workers may be wearing HPDs that reduce the volume of all sound making it more difficult to discern the call box announcement, which could conceivably mean missing an important safety alert.

 So What Are My Options?

 Reviewing your methods for communicating can benefit from improvements in both safety and productivity.
-In the call box scenario mentioned earlier, a good solution may be to provide impacted workers with headsets or ear plugs enabled with two-way or Bluetooth technology.
-These HPDs can block hazardous noise levels while provide clear communications capabilities.
+In the call box scenario mentioned earlier, a good solution may be to provide impacted workers with headsets or earplugs enabled with two-way or Bluetooth technology.
+These HPDs can block hazardous noise levels while providing clear communications capabilities.

 What Should I Do?

 If you lack in-house resources to effectively evaluate your processes and current HPD solution, it’s beneficial to consult with experts who can assist in these efforts.
 This is not a one-time undertaking, but rather a continuous or periodic commitment to improvement.
 The paybacks can be significant, with a return on investment (ROI) based on improvements in worker satisfaction, safety, and productivity.

 Today’s headsets offer an effective and flexible approach to hearing protection, combined with reliable, digital communications.
 For additional information about how Sensear can address your hearing protection and communications requirements, contact one of our high-noise-level communication specialists.